 - a) New bookings will appear on a "Candidate List" once they receive a booking number. - 1.
 They must meet all other screening criteria before being placed on the Community Work Program. - b) Female inmates who have pre-booked at the IRC will not be considered for the Community Work Program until IRC Records works up their file. - 1.
-They must meet all other screening criteria before being placed on the Community Work Program. - 2.
-If assigned to CWP, their housing status in SDS must be updated from to to and the "Set CWP custody status" box must be checked.
+They must meet all other screening criteria before being placed on the Community Work Program.

+2. If assigned to CWP, their hou sing status in SDS must be updated from to and the " box must be checked.